chok-chok/episode-api/README.md

 - Dependencies are injected at `dependency.py`

 ## Test setup
-- `test_interactor.py`: Unit tests for the interactor. db-access layer is mocked.
+- `test_interactor.py`: Unit tests for the interactor.
+DB-access layer is mocked.
-- `test_storage.py`: Integration tests, it actually calls postgres to test all db-access methods.
+- `test_storage.py`: Integration tests, it actually calls `Postgres` to test all DB-access methods.

 ## Deployment consideration
 - If possible, my preference would be to deploy the project as K8S services
-    - This is due to the limited working knowledge with other platforms
+    - This is due to the limited working knowledge of other platforms

-## Futher improvement ideas
+## Further improvement ideas
 - Adding CI via Github Action
-- Add test suits for REST endpoint
+- Add test suits for the REST endpoints
 - Polish up the generated SwaggerDocs
 - Add database init script (currently database init is implemented in the codebase - `/src/infra.db.py`)
 - Add `alembic` to the project